chfm/chfm.github.io/content/arc-anecdotes.md

 Tom Ludlow

+## Coney Island

+My friend and social work colleague, Atkins, and I found ourselves working near each other in Coney Island, Brooklyn.
+He was the director of a new anti-poverty agency.
+I had just been hired as a community organizer with the local hospital doing community mental health work.
+I told him that I would love to be of help to him and his agency in some way.

+Atkins, as the head of, and role model for, his agency’s young Black and Latinex staff and clients, said that I should not have asked him this.
+If I wanted to be of help, he told me, I should concentrate on doing something about the people in my own community.
+I now think that my offer may have made Atkins feel like I was being the “White Savior,” something he knew he did not need.
+I wish I had been more aware of this at the time.

+Then he said he’d love to be invited back up to the Poconos sometime.
+I didn’t think at the time that he was being sarcastic; I’m thinking differently as I write this now.

+Atkins and I saw each other and spoke, in passing, for the next couple of years.
+Then I moved on to a community mental health job in New Jersey.
+We never saw or spoke to each other again.

+Tom Ludlow

 ## Working In A Home For “Bad” Girls
 Post college, I worked as a cottage parent for acting-out and/or delinquent girls at a residential school.
 The girls were difficult, often defiant, routinely poor students with below or just passing grades and no academic motivation.
 The girls were 13-18; Black, Puerto Rician; mixed racial.
 The institution had a "systematic, negative pre judgement" of these girls.